renatoathaydes/osgiaas/docs/cli/osgiaas-cli.md

 The alias command lets you alias existing commands.

-For example, if you thing the `highlight` command is too long to type, you can alias it with `hl` as follows:
+For example, if you think the `highlight` command is too long to type, you can alias it with `hl` as follows:

 ```
 alias hl=highlight